Education

 With the same objective in mind, the University of Bordeaux applied for the "Skills and professions of the future" call for proposals within the framework of France 2030, a scheme designed to meet the needs of companies and public institutions in terms of training and new skills for the professions of the future.
 Five projects were selected, including one dedicated to digital health.
 In response to the development of digital technology in the activities of healthcare professionals, this educational programme offers a digital health training module that can be adapted to suit the various medical and paramedical disciplines.
 "Thanks to these innovative approaches, we hope to train students in a teaching format that is an intermediate step between a traditional course and a placement in a hospital or with a practitioner", explains Jean-Benoît Corcuff, a doctor at Bordeaux University Hospital, lecturer and deputy director of the College of Health Sciences.

 Fundamentally multidisciplinary, the University of Bordeaux has structured its organisation according to its own specific model, around major training colleges, including a college dedicated to doctoral training, thematic institutes based on fields or professions, and research departments.
 Established and recognised in their areas of expertise or scientific fields, these components work together, and in partnership with their socio-economic and international environments, to develop the research, training and innovation activities for which the University of Bordeaux is renowned.
+This organisation underpins the university's ability to offer a wide range of knowledge, as well as a wide variety of training programmes that break down the barriers between disciplines in a spirit of lifelong learning.

 Find out more